 The consequence is that agentic AI can make decisions or take actions that were never explicitly anticipated by the people who built it.
 In multi-agent systems — where multiple specialised agents collaborate under a coordinating agent — this unpredictability multiplies.
 Emergent behaviours arise that no single agent was designed to produce.
 And when something goes wrong, determining which agent, which team, or which design decision is accountable becomes genuinely difficult.

-The governance gap: Without governance frameworks built specifically for this environment, organisations are deploying systems that can act consequentially with no clear lines of responsibility, no audit trail, and no reliable way to stop the damage once it starts.
+Without governance frameworks built specifically for this environment, organisations are deploying systems that can act consequentially with no clear lines of responsibility, no audit trail, and no reliable way to stop the damage once it starts.

 What Happens When There Is No Governance